-- 477 (a) At each regular election, the voters of the city shall elect a mayor at large for a term of 478 four years.
-The mayor shall be a qualified elector of the city and shall have been a resident - of the city for at least 12 months immediately prior to the election.
-The mayor shall continue - 480 to reside in the city during his or her period of service. - 481 (b) The city council shall elect from among its members a mayor pro tempore who shall act - as a mayor during the absence or disability of the mayor and, if a vacancy occurs, shall - 483 become mayor for the remainder of the expired term.
+(a) At each regular election, the voters of the city shall elect a mayor at-large for a term of four years.
+The mayor shall be a qualified elector of the city and shall have been a resident of the city for a continuous period of at least 12 months immediately prior to the election.
+The mayor shall continue to reside in the city during the period of service.
+The mayor shall forfeit the office on the same grounds and under the same procedure as for councilmembers.
+The compensation of the mayor shall be established in the same manner as for councilmembers.

+484 (b) The city council shall elect from among its members a mayor pro tempore who shall act 485 as a mayor during the absence or disability of the mayor, and if a vacancy occurs, shall 486 become mayor for the remainder of the expired term.